bjbagher/TrelloBoard/README.md

 # TrelloBoard

-Trello Board example to test the new state management library for React, Recoil.
+Trello Board example to test Recoil (the new state management library for React).